 - Suspensions or revocations with your driver's license within the past 24 months (2 years).

 - Conviction of DUI (alcohol or drugs) within the past 36 months (3 years).

 - Conviction of reckless driving within the past 36 months (3 years).

 - Conviction of speeding 20 miles per hour or more within the past 12 months.

-- Three or more convictions involving any moving violation within the last 12 months.
+- More than two (2) convictions involving any moving violation within the last 12 months.

 - Conviction of possession, manufacturing, and/or distribution of illegal drugs.